 The programs on this page are for Cedars members & friends from the Bainbridge Island and Greater Kitsap communities, and most programs are also open to guests.
-Programs are developed and presented by co-ministers Revs.
-Barbara & Jaco ten Hove and others, in collaboration with the Cedars Activities Team.
+Programs are developed and presented in collaboration with the Cedars Activities Team.

 Sunday Services (at 10 a.m.) are held at The Island School, 8553 NE Day Rd, Bainbridge Island.
-Many smaller events and activities happen at our Cedars Unitarian Universalist Center (offices and meeting space) 284 Madrona Way, Suite 128 in Winslow.
+Many smaller events and activities happen at our Cedars Unitarian Universalist Center (offices and general meeting space) 284 Madrona Way, Suite 128 in Winslow.
 A Cedars Center map and parking tips can be found here.

 Find locators for contact people listed below via the Cedars Online directory located on the menu tab “Community” on the front page of this website or can be accessed by clicking here (you must be a registered Member or Friend).
 Or contact the church office at Office@cedarsUUchurch.org.
 Changes/additions may occur after publication; please check back to this page and note the “updated” date below “Cedars Activities at a Glance”.
 Watch for our weekly eBeacon newsletter, Facebook or meetup for late breaking news.

 Come early on June 4th!
 The doors will open at 9:30.
 You will be provided with a price tag or sticker to place on EACH item you are donating.
 You decide the fair price to write on the price tag.
 All sales will be used to support Cedars UU Church.
 Ideas for items include: artwork, knitted items, electronics, kitchen items, books, make some cookies or cakes, or provide a class or other personal service.
 There will be special tables for you to bring kids items too!
 Be creative!
 Look around your home and bring in a treasure to help raise funds for Cedars!